Gut Matters – Mood and Sleep

 We now know that the majority of neurotransmitters are made in the gut, and even the neurotransmitters made directly in the brain are a response to signalling from the gut.
 Gut microbes generate serotonin, dopamine, and GABA which promote our emotional health, calm, focus, drive, and good quality sleep.
 Eighty per cent of melatonin, which optimises sleep, is made in the gut.
 So if we are not sleeping well but cannot identify any particular stressors, it is worth thinking about what we eat.

 So what can we do to help ourselves?
 We can eat a high vegetable diet to help keep a diverse microbiome.
 We can keep stimulants like caffeine and alcohol low.
-Artificial sweeteners in low calorie drinks are disastrous for our microbiome.
+Artificial sweeteners in low calorie drinks are highly destructive of our microbiome.
 We can supplement our healthy diet with probiotics and fermented food and drinks like yoghurt, kefir, sauerkraut, and kimchi.
 Probiotics can lower cortisol levels.
 We can make sure to move as much as possible, even if we don’t take structured exercise.
 And we can make sure that we always eat some healthy sources of carbohydrate with our evening meal.
 Why?
 Because serotonin is made from tryptophan, with other co-factors.

 Tryptophan in protein foods is not particularly abundant compared to other amino acids, and not particularly able to cross the blood brain barrier.
 However, if we eat carbs with protein our body produces insulin, which will shunt other amino acids (not tryptophan), to the muscles, and allows tryptophan into the brain.
 However too much insulin depletes serotonin, so as always, balance is important.
 And of course, we focus on good carbs from vegetables, pulses, and non gluten grains.